-Diabetes UK has calls for research in a specific area of diabetes research.
-Details of these calls will be posted on the internet and advertised in Diabetes UK publications and scientific and medical press as they arise.
+From time to time, Diabetes UK makes calls for research in a specific area of diabetes.
+Details of these calls will be posted online, and advertised in Diabetes UK publications and scientific and medical press, as they arise.